Dipper Pines: Role in Gravity Falls

 Coming from Piedmont, California, Dipper and his twin sister Mabel are forced to spend their summer with their great uncle (grunkle) Stan in the fictional town of Gravity Falls, Oregon.
 He is portrayed as smart, logical, yet sometimes awkward.
-He has an interest in mysteries and shows expertise in various areas of knowledge like history, cryptography, and puzzle-solving.
+He is interested in mysteries and shows expertise in various areas of knowledge like history, cryptography, and puzzle-solving.

 Dipper first arrives in Gravity Falls bored and upset, but after he accidentally comes across a mysterious red journal in the forest around Gravity Falls, he begins to adjust to life in town and starts going on adventures with his sister to unravel the supernatural secrets of the town as told by the entries in the journal.

 Starting with "The Inconveniencing", Dipper is shown to have a crush on 15-year-old Mystery Shack cashier Wendy Corduroy.
-However, his attempts to win her over are usually sidetracked by accidents or supernatural phenomena.
-In the episode "Into the Bunker", Wendy confirms her suspicions of Dipper's crush, and though she explains that she is too old for Dipper at that time, they remain close friends.
+However, accidents or supernatural phenomena usually sidetracked his attempts to win her over.
+In the episode "Into the Bunker", Wendy confirms her suspicions of Dipper's crush, and though she explains that even though she is too old for Dipper at that time, they remain close friends.